August Palmtag Building

 Although the ground floor of the property was remodeled in 1915 and 1922, the second floor remains as it appeared when it was originally built, with details such as patterned shingles in the Queen Anne style.
 The builder, Knowles Evans, had previously worked as a secretary for the Lincoln Mill Company before venturing out on his own.
 After completing the August Palmtag Building in 1893, Evans enjoyed a successful career in Eureka that also included building the city's Carnegie Library, as well as Eureka's Renaissance-style Georgeson Block building in 1903.

 The first business to occupy the primary storefront in the August Palmtag building was the Pacific Pharmacy, a mainstay in Eureka's Old Town during the late Victorian era.
 In addition, August Palmtag ran a wholesale liquor business from this property.
 In the rear of the building, a cigar & confectionary shop, as well as a produce shop, sold goods to customers along Opera Alley.
 On the second floor, the office of Dr. Theodore Felt and his son, Dr. Rae Felt, occupied the space with the large cantilevered bay window.
 Dr. Theodore Felt, originally from Kentucky, was one of the first doctors to arrive in Eureka during its early gold mining days when medical care and supplies weren't readily available in remote locations.
-A generation later, his son, Dr. Rae Felt, graduated from the University of California Medical School and served as a physician for the U.S. Marine Hospital in San Francisco.
+A generation later, his son, Dr. Rae Felt, graduated from the University of California Medical School and served as a primary physician for the U.S. Marine Hospital in San Francisco.

 The August Palmtag Building has housed many different businesses over the years and it continues to do so.
-A historical plaque placed at the site by the Eureka Heritage Society and Eureka Main Street lists several other important local businesses which have occupied the August Palmtag Building throughout the history of the property.
+A historical plaque placed at the site by the Eureka Heritage Society and Eureka Main Street lists several other important local businesses that have occupied the August Palmtag Building throughout the history of the property.
 These businesses have contributed to the vitality of Eureka's Old Town commercial area.
 The August Palmtag Building is currently a contributing property to Eureka's Old Town Historic District, which was added to the National Register of Historic Places in 1991.

 "August Palmtag Building", Noe Hill Travels in California.
 July 7th 2001.
 Accessed March 28th 2020. https://noehill.com/humboldt/poi_august_palmtag_building.asp.